Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/enc.md

 The encoder tracks step counts — ticks of a shaft or linear scale — relative to its startup position.
 It is commonly used for measuring angular rotation, wheel travel, or simple mechanical motion.

-Internally, the `Encoder_MMFS` class handles lifecycle integration and telemetry exposure.
+Internally, the `Encoder_Astra` class handles lifecycle integration and telemetry exposure.
 You only need to implement two functions:

 ```cpp
 bool init() override;